ebonnal/streamable/README.md

 )
 ```

-and there is no overhead during iteration compared to builtins, `iter(stream)` (runtime: ~3μs) visits the operations lineage and returns:
+and there is no overhead during iteration compared to builtins, `iter(stream)` visits the operations lineage and returns:

 ```python
 filter(lambda i: i > 1_000, map(int, map(str, range(1_000_000))))